-On January 28, 2013, our Compensation Committee approved a new equity-based, multi-year, long-term incentive program (the "2013 MYLTIP") in lieu of an Outperformance Plan as a performance-based component of our overall compensation program.
+On January 28, 2013, Boston Properties, Inc.'s Compensation Committee approved a new equity-based, multi-year, long-term incentive program (the "2013 MYLTIP") in lieu of an Outperformance Plan as a performance-based component of our overall compensation program.
 Under the Financial Accounting Standards Board's Accounting Standards Codification ("ASC") 718 "Compensation-Stock Compensation," the 2013 MYLTIP has an aggregate value of approximately \$8.1 million, which amount will generally be amortized into earnings over the five-year plan period under the graded vesting method.

-On February 1, 2013, we issued 35,087 shares of restricted common stock and our Operating Partnership issued 153,006 LTIP units and 201,373 non-qualified stock options under the 2012 Plan to certain of our employees.
+On February 1, 2013, Boston Properties, Inc. issued 35,087 shares of restricted common stock and 201,373 non-qualified stock options and we issued 153,006 LTIP units under the 2012 Plan to certain employees of Boston Properties, Inc.